“ There are countless suns and countless earths all rotating round their suns. (...)

 Giordano Bruno (1584)

-I'm a postdoctoral researcher in the field of stellar astrophysics and exoplanets, currently working at the Instituto de Astrofísica de Canarias in Tenerife, Spain.
+I'm a postdoctoral researcher in the field of stellar astrophysics and exoplanets, currently working at the Subaru Telescope on Maunakea in Hawai'i.
 My interests lie in stellar parameter determination of low-mass planet hosts using different techniques, exoplanet detection with photometry and spectroscopy, and exoplanet characterization.
 I'm also interested in astro-photography; all pictures on this website have been taken by myself.

 Find more of my astro-photos here.